 How to Transfer Money to a Bank Account Using Bancoli

-To transfer money to a bank account with Bancoli, your business first needs to complete a short onboarding process.
+To transfer money to a bank account from your Bancoli account, your business first needs to complete a short onboarding process.
 Once verified, you’ll have access to a full suite of tools designed to make global financial operations simpler.

 Here’s how it works: